23rd November 2016

 ‘We’re an empire now, and we create our own reality.’

 Clive James once said that humour is ‘common sense, dancing’.
-In this frightening and confusing cultural moment, Joe Biden memes have been bringing me joy, as Joe puts orange powder in the bathroom for Donald’s nose, threatens to throw hiswig in the fireplace and stashes fake birth certificates and ‘Secret Muslim Agenda’ files about the place.
-Obama is kind and big-daddyish; and Biden is all of us.
+In this frightening and confusing cultural moment, Joe Biden memes have been bringing me joy, as Joe puts orange powder in the bathroom, threatens to throw Trump’s wig in the fireplace and stashes fake birth certificates and ‘Secret Muslim Agenda’ files about the place.

 My fave is the one where Joe says ‘these memes are just an illusory escape from the public’s feelings of utter powerlessness and uncertainty right now’…